ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 ## Programming

-* Don’t over complicate your code.
+* Don’t overcomplicate your code.

 * Clean code is good, functional code is better.

 * Changing the code during competitions is do-able, but risky, so try to avoid it.
+Keeping your code with you is also important, just in case you need to compile for a RIO spare.

     * Try to test it a practice field if possible